evennia/evennia/docs/1.0-dev/_sources/Howtos/Howto-Command-Duration.md.txt

 another swing.

 By storing the `off_balance` flag on the character (rather than on, say, the Command instance itself) it can be accessed by other Commands too.
 Other attacks may also not work when you are off balance.
 You could also have an enemy Command check your `off_balance` status to gain bonuses, to take another example.

-## Abortable commands
+## Make a Command possible to Abort

 One can imagine that you will want to abort a long-running command before it has a time to finish.
 If you are in the middle of crafting your armor you will probably want to stop doing that when a